braydonf/nostr-key-change/specification.md

 ```

 * The `new-key` tag SHOULD BE included, otherwise it will be a key revocation without a successor key and all events will be deleted.
-* The `content` MUST include the signatures for `m` of `n` public keys as specified in the referenced Recovery Keys Setup Event.
-The signature SHOULD for the entire event as similar to the event signature.
+* The `content` MUST INCLUDE the signatures for `m` of `n` public keys as specified in the referenced Recovery Keys Setup Event.
+The signature SHOULD BE for the entire event as similar to the event signature.
-* If a `new-key` IS provided, the `key-migration-and-revocation` tag MUST be included, it's otherwise ignored, however can help prevent making this event by chance or accident.
+* If a `new-key` IS provided, the `key-migration-and-revocation` tag MUST BE included, it's otherwise ignored, however can help prevent making this event by chance or accident.
-* If a `new-key` IS NOT provided, the `key-revocation` tag MUST be included, this is also to help prevent mistakes.
+* If a `new-key` IS NOT provided, the `key-revocation` tag MUST BE included, this is also to help prevent mistakes.
 * Clients SHOULD implement a means to verify that users are aware of the account and behaviors of the event to avoid accidental broadcast.
 Please see the External References for UX guidance.
+* A NIP-03 timestamp attestation MAY BE included for this event and clients can use this to help with verification.

 ### Event Handling for Clients

 For a client, this event is both a revocation and a migration.
-The revocation MUST be handled by verifying only the event signature and MUST be automatic.
-The migration, on the other hand, MUST be presented and verified by the user to accept or reject the migration key change.
+The revocation MUST BE handled by verifying only the event signature and MUST BE automatic.
+The migration, on the other hand, MUST BE presented and verified by the user to accept or reject the migration key change.
 Please see the External Refereces section for additional guidance for UX design.

 #### Behaviors
 - Verification of the event and NOT the recovery keys determines if a revocation is valid.
 - Upon a valid key revocation:
-  - All events MUST display a warning that the event is from a revoked pubkey.
+  - All events MUST DISPLAY a warning that the event is from a revoked pubkey.
-  - All events of a revoked pubkey SHOULD be deleted, this MAY BE after a duration of time depending on the client or preferences.
+  - All events of a revoked pubkey SHOULD BE deleted, this MAY BE after a duration of time depending on the client or preferences.
-- A user interface MUST display to the user an option to accept or reject a key migration.
-This SHOULD include the recovery keys and how many have valid signatures, social graph verification of those that they follow that are now following the new key, and an other side-channel pinned identities such as with NIP-05.
-At least one method MUST be provided.
+- A user interface MUST DISPLAY to the user an option to accept or reject a key migration.
+This SHOULD INCLUDE the recovery keys and how many have valid signatures, social graph verification of those that they follow that are now following the new key, and an other side-channel pinned identities such as with NIP-05.
+At least one method MUST BE provided.
 The existence of a Recovery Keys Setup Event is NOT REQUIRED to be able to handle a Key Migration and Revocation Event.
 - Upon a valid key migration:
-  - The old key MUST be unfollowed and the new key MUST be followed.
+  - The old key MUST BE unfollowed and the new key MUST be followed.
-  - The old key MUST be stored, with a Key Migration Attestation Event, for future reference to able to block and delete future events from the old key.
+  - The old key MUST BE stored, with a Key Migration Attestation Event, for future reference to able to block and delete future events from the old key.
-  - The old key MAY be added to other mute lists.
+  - The old key MAY BE added to other mute lists.

 ### Event Handling for Relays